Where and when you can see Hāpai Ake/Local Hosts

-Local Hosts are out and about on the streets in the city every day - and during the evenings from Wednesday to Saturday.
-You will also see them at major events.
+They're out and about on the streets in the city every day - and during the evenings from Wednesday to Saturday.
+You'll also see them at major events.

 - assist the public and visitors to the city

 - support Police on the street, particularly at night

 - liaise with retailers, bar and restaurant staff